lxc86739795/lxc86739795.github.io/index.md

 ---
 ### Fine-grained Human Parsing in Images
 This paper focuses on fine-grained human parsing in images.
-This is a very challenging task due to the diverse person appearance, semantic ambiguity of different body parts and clothing, and extremely small parsing targets.
+This is a very challenging task due to the diverse person's appearance, semantic ambiguity of different body parts and clothing, and extremely small parsing targets.
-Although existing approaches can achieve significant improvement by pyramid feature learning, multi-level supervision, and joint learning with pose estimation, human parsing is still far from being solved.
+Although existing approaches can achieve significant improvement through pyramid feature learning, multi-level supervision, and joint learning with pose estimation, human parsing is still far from being solved.
-Different from existing approaches, we propose a Braiding Network, named as BraidNet, to learn complementary semantics and details for fine-grained human parsing.
+Different from existing approaches, we propose a Braiding Network, named BraidNet, to learn complementary semantics and details for fine-grained human parsing.
 The BraidNet contains a two-stream braid-like architecture.
 The first stream is a semantic abstracting net with a deep yet narrow structure which can learn semantic knowledge by a hierarchy of fully convolution layers to overcome the challenges of diverse person appearance.
 To capture low-level details of small targets, the detail-preserving net is designed to exploit a shallow yet wide network without down-sampling, which can retain sufficient local structures for small objects.
 Moreover, we design a group of braiding modules across the two sub-nets, by which complementary information can be exchanged during end-to-end training.
-Besides, in the end of BraidNet, a Pairwise Hard Region Embedding strategy is propose to eliminate the semantic ambiguity of different body parts and clothing.
+Besides, at the end of BraidNet, a Pairwise Hard Region Embedding strategy is proposed to eliminate the semantic ambiguity of different body parts and clothing.
 Extensive experiments show that the proposed BraidNet achieves better performance than the state-of-the-art methods for fine-grained human parsing.

 Try Human Parsing Online API at [JD Neuhub](http://neuhub.jd.com/ai/api/image/humanParsing).